CAHLR/OATutor/README.md

 ## ProblemLogic
 - `checkAnswer.js`: Function to check answers.
 3 different types of answers are supported: Algebraic, String, Numeric.
 Algebraic will simplify numeric expressions, numeric checks numeric equivalence, string requires answers to exactly match.

-- `problemIndex.js`: Imports all of the problem files and stores them in `const problemIndex`.
+- `Platform.js`: Creates top "AppBar" and presents the first "problem" (everything under the app bar is part of the problem component).
+Also imports all of the problem files and stores them in `const problemIndex`.
 The function `nextProblem` is used to determine the next problem to be displayed.

 - `Firebase.js`: Class with methods to read/write to Firebase (Cloud Firestore).